Tfloow/Educative/Machine_learning/Chapter/Data_Modeling.md

 ### Decision Trees

 We can use a binary tree to make a decision and classify everything.
-In scikit, for classification decision trees we use the `DecisionTreeClassifier` object, and regression trees with `DecisiionTreeRegressor`.
+In scikit, for classification decision trees we use the `DecisionTreeClassifier` object, and regression trees with `DecisionTreeRegressor`.
 They are both part of the `tree` module.
 Let's see how it works:

 ```python
 from sklearn import tree